adamhstewart/doip-docs/docs/avrae.md

 ## Basic Command Structure

 All commands start with a `!` and are followed (with no space) by a command, which varies by the action you want to perform.
-Teh notation in this guide follows a format like this
+The notation in this guide follows a format like this

 ```sh
 !<command> <a required argument/flag> [an optional argument/flag]